billbuchanan/csn09112/week02_ids/lab/README.md

 Use the network diagram in Figure 2, filling in the boxes with your addressing, the allocated networks, subnets, and IP addresses, and use as reference, as you complete the lab.

-* Vyatta.
-User: vyatta, Password: vyatta
+* Vyatta:	 		User: vyos, Password: vyos
-* Windows 2003: 	User: Administrator, Password: napier123
+* Windows 7: 	User: Administrator, Password: napier123
 * Ubuntu:		User: root, password: napier123
 * Kali:			User: root, password: toor